 Miriam Loren is a Barnard College graduate and earned a Master’s Degree in Early Childhood and Special Education from Teachers College at Columbia University.

 Miriam worked at TheraCare where she was trained and gained skills in Applied Behavioral Analysis (ABA).
 During her time at TheraCare, Miriam provided ABA based special instruction services to individual children.
 Additionally, Miriam has spent time working as an evaluator, using criterion-based assessments, to determine eligibility for Early Intervention (EI) and preschool-aged services (CPSE).
 Miriam worked for several years at Achieving Milestones, an EI-based program through Westchester Jewish Community Services (WJCS) and ran several EI classrooms for developmentally delayed children and their parents.
 She continued to work with children who have been diagnosed with Autism, Asperger’s Syndrome and Pervasive Developmental Disorder using ABA and evaluating children for services.
 Miriam also represented Achieving Milestones at IFSP meetings.
 Additionally, Miriam sits on Westchester Jewish Council’s Building Communities Roundtable, a committee focused on the inclusion of developmentally disabled children into mainstream synagogue, school and community activities.

-Currently, Miriam is working for Yedidut and otherwise is at home tending to her five small boys and volunteering at their respective schools.
+Currently, Miriam is Rosh Yedidut and otherwise is at home tending to her five small boys and volunteering at their respective schools.
 Miriam served as the Parent Association President at Carmel Academy for six years and has volunteered for other school functions.
 Miriam lives in New Rochelle, NY with her husband Ari and their five sons.